Citric acid passivation of stainless steel

 - Jefferson, Wisconsin

-I am just going to have to visit http://www.finishing.com/letters/ on a regular frequency.
+A. I am just going to have to visit www.finishing.com/letters/ on a regular frequency.
 I keep seeing these interesting discussion in MF journal and am probably too late to contribute on a meaningful basis.

 In years past, citric acid, among other complexants, has been used in the nuclear industry to decontaminate (chemically clean) piping, vessels, etc. The procedure for stainless is to go in with nitric acid to oxidize the chromium and then strip out the Fe/Ni with the citric acid.
 Normally it was recognized that after the procedure, the surface would be very reactive and susceptible to recontamination if not allowed to "heal."
 It was not used on carbon steel just because too much would be needed.

 Thus the use of citric acid to "passivate" is interesting.
-Is something else added, Hydrogen Peroxide or some such?
+Is something else added, 35% Hydrogen Peroxide [linked by editor to product info at Amazon] or some such?
 To passivate a surface, you need to raise the electrochemical potential up to the passive region.
 I find it difficult to believe that citric alone will do it.